Connected Rail Market

 -

-In December 2020, an IoT-based connected rail system offering real-time monitoring of train operations was deployed to improve network efficiency.
+In December 2020, an IoT-based connected rail system was implemented to enable real-time monitoring of train operations, enhancing network efficiency and ensuring improved safety and operational reliability.

 -